Game

 Animals and people move in many different ways and at many different speeds.
 When you move slowly, like a cat, your heart rate may not be as fast as it is after running, but you are improving your flexibility and balance.

 When you move at a medium (moderate) level, like a rabbit, you strengthen your muscles, including your heart muscle!
-When you move fast (at a vigorous level), like a gazelle running, you heart beats faster making your body stronger and healthier!
+When you move fast (at a vigorous level), like a gazelle running, your heart beats faster making your body stronger and healthier!

 Today we are going to pretend to visit different animal habitats and explore slow, medium, and fast (low, moderate, and vigorous) animal movements.